mknejp/schedulers/README.md

 Unfortunately not.
 There is one file you have to compile (`src/schedulers.cpp)`, unless you are also using Java and Android in which case the number increases by one for each (`src/schedulers-jni.cpp` and `src/schedulers-android.cpp`).
 The `src/java` directory also contains Java files which must be included in your project in the Java/Android case or the integration with Java will not work.

 ## Getting Started
-If your project does not require Java or Android you can use the provided CMake project to build the library.
-Otherwise you have to add the `src/schedulers-jni.hpp`, `src/java/**/*.java` and (if on Android) `src/schedulers-android.cpp` files to your build.
-I hope to be able to wrap this all up with CMake so the manual steps are not necessary.
+The project contains a `CMakeLists.txt` with the `schedulers` library target.
+All you have to do to use it in your own CMake project is link against the library and set these options if required:

-If you are compiling with the NDK then the Android-compatible schedulers are enabled automatically when including `schedulers/schedulers.hpp`.
-If your project is using Java (but not Android) you have to define `SCHEDULERS_FOR_JAVA` before including `schedulers/schedulers.hpp` to tell the library that these are enabled, which they are not by default because they depend on `jni.h`.
+- `SCHEDULERS_FOR_JAVA` enables the `java_shared_native_pool` scheduler.
+It can be used from C++ and Java (via the `java.util.concurrent.Executor` interface) alike.
+This scheduler requires the [dropbox/djinni](https://github.com/dropbox/djinni) library, specifically the pull request [dropbox/djinni#248](https://github.com/dropbox/djinni/pull/248).
+You also have to compile Java support code located at `src/java/**/*.java`.
+I hope to be able to wrap this all up with CMake (and gradle for Android) so the manual steps are not necessary.

 ### The Interface of a Scheduler
 Schedulers in this library have a very simple interface: they are simple function objects.